No Fees Unless We Win

 Indivior, Inc. and Aquestive Therapeutics Inc. are the pharmaceutical companies named as defendants in the Suboxone lawsuits.
 Indivior, specifically, is the primary manufacturer of the drug, but both companies play a significant role in the production and marketing of Suboxone.

 No, there has not been a Suboxone settlement.
-With the formation of the Suboxone MDL, we anticipate litigation to last through 2024.
+With the formation of the Suboxone MDL, we anticipate litigation to continue well into 2025.
 In mass torts, settlement negotiations could begin at any time, but typically, they do not progress until bellwether trials are due to begin, and we are several months away from trial dates.

 It should be noted that Indivior has paid Suboxone settlements stemming from its activities in marketing and selling Suboxone.